gediz/mpv-wiki/User-Scripts.md

   Cut uncompressed fragments of the video.

 * **[mpvcontextmenu](https://github.com/carmanaught/mpvcontextmenu)**
-  Comprehensive Tcl/Tk context-menu forked from [Tcl/Tk context menu](https://gist.github.com/avih/bee746200b5712220b8bd2f230e535de) with cascading sub-menus.
+  Comprehensive context-menu forked from [Tcl/Tk context menu](https://gist.github.com/avih/bee746200b5712220b8bd2f230e535de).
 Uses other scripts (see Requirements).

 * **[mpvmenu](https://github.com/nezumisama/mpvmenu)**
   Adds a pop-up menu to mpv, which can be bound to a key or button